Our Beliefs and Core Values

-St John believes that God is infinitely creative, so we express our faith in infinitely creative ways.
-We’re Spirit-led without being weird and mission-minded without diluting the message of Jesus.
-We’re not scared of culture or seduced by it.
+St John Baptist Church in Columbia believes that God is infinitely creative, which is why we express our faith in infinitely creative ways.
+We’re Spirit-led without being weird, and mission-minded without diluting the message of Jesus.
+We’re not scared of the culture we live in nor are we seduced by it.
 Our approach to church isn’t traditional, but our commitment to Jesus shapes everything we believe, say, and do.

 We believe in God.
 He created everything, including you and me.
 He is all-powerful, all-knowing, ever-present, and worthy to be loved with all our heart, soul, strength, and mind.

-We believe God is revealed fully in Jesus, who was born of a virgin, lived a sinless life, died on a cross for our sins, and supernaturally rose from the dead.
-This planet hasn’t seen the last of him.
+We believe God is revealed fully in Jesus Christ, who was born of the virgin Mary, lived a sinless life, willingly died on a cross for our sins, and supernaturally rose from the dead, and will return one day to call us home to Heaven.

-We believe the Holy Spirit is God in his power and presence, drawing people to him, saving us, and empowering us with gifts to work for him and fruit in our attitudes and relationships that testify to him.
+We believe the Holy Spirit is God in his power and presence, drawing people to Him, saving us, and empowering us with gifts to work for Him and develop fruit in our attitudes and relationships that testify to Him.

-We believe all human beings are spiritually lost, wandering around trying to make sense of this life and consistently messing it up.
+We believe all human beings are spiritually lost, wandering around trying to make sense of this life, and consistently messing it up.
 Only through Jesus can we be found, and this is very much what God wants.
-If we submit to Jesus’ leadership as Lord, we will be saved; if we continue on our own path, we will end up separated from God forever.
+If we submit to Jesus’ leadership as Lord, we will be saved — if we continue on our own path, we will end up separated from God forever.
 This is something God does not want.
-That’s why Jesus came, and it’s also why…
+That’s why Jesus came.

 We believe in the church.
-It’s a community where people can find Jesus and follow him fully.
-The church isn’t perfect, but Jesus our leader is.
-God doesn’t want us to experience spiritual life in isolation; so, he created the church — which he is totally committed to.
+It’s a community where people can find Jesus and follow Him fully.
+The church isn’t perfect, but Jesus, our leader, is.
+God doesn’t want us to experience spiritual life in isolation, which is why he created the church — which He is totally committed to.
 The church is incredibly important — we have a much better chance of succeeding in our spiritual journey when surrounded by others moving forward in theirs.

 Our Core Values

-We are passionately committed to honesty, openness, fairness and grace in dealing with the unchurched, unsaved and members of our church.
+We are passionately committed to honesty, openness, fairness, and grace in dealing with those in our church — the unchurched, unsaved and members.

 We are passionately committed to encasing all we are and do in prayer, seeking God’s guidance in every aspect of our ministry.

-We believe making disciples is our mandate for Christ.
+We believe making disciples is our mandate from Christ.
 Therefore, we seek to become disciples that make disciples for Christ.

 We are called to keep serving the present age and we believe relevance is significant to reaching people.
-SJBC respires and builds on its past without becoming its slave.
-We seek to be relevant to the culture in which we live, while not surrendering our core values, beliefs and behaviors to tradition or culture.
+SJBC builds on its past without becoming its slave.
+We seek to be relevant to the culture in which we live, while not surrendering our core values, beliefs, and behaviors to tradition or culture.

 We are passionately committed to assuring that measures are in place so that all SJBC programs operate effectively and efficiently throughout the church and in the community.